 Welcome to collingwoodresearch.com, my personal website for teaching and research.
-I am an assistant professor in the Department of Political Science at University of California, Riverside.
-My research and teaching interests include American politics, political behavior, race and ethnic politics, and political methodology.
-My research has appeared (or is forthcoming) in Public Opinion Quarterly, Policy Studies Journal, Political Behavior, Election Law Journal, Sociological Methods & Research, American Politics Research, Electoral Studies, Political Research Quarterly, Presidential Studies Quarterly, the R Journal, Urban Affairs Review, State Politics and Public Policy Quarterly, Race and Social Problems, Social Science Quarterly, and other peer reviewed journals.
+I am an associate professor in the Department of Political Science at University of California, Riverside.
+My research and teaching interests include American politics, political behavior, race and ethnic politics, immigration, and political methodology.
+My research has appeared (or is forthcoming) in American Politics Research, Election Law Journal, Electoral Studies, Journal of Race and Ethnic Politics, Policy Studies Journal, Political Behavior, Political Research Quarterly, Political Psychology, Politics and Policy, Politics of Groups and Identities, Presidential Studies Quarterly, Public Opinion Quarterly, R Journal, Race and Social Problems, Social Science Quarterly, Sociological Methods & Research, State Politics and Public Policy Quarterly, Urban Affairs Review, and other peer reviewed journals.
 My forthcoming book at Oxford University Press (OUP), "Campaigning in a Racially Diversifying America: When and How Cross-Racial Electoral Mobilization Works," examines cross-racial political campaigning among Anglo/white candidates and Latino voters.
 Another forthcoming book at OUP, "Sanctuary Cities: The Politics of Refuge" (co-authored with Benjamin Gonzalez O'Brien), examines the politics of sanctuary cities.
+My github account is located here.

 I received my Ph.D. in political science from University of Washington in 2012 under the direction of Matt Barreto and Chris Parker, and my B.A. from California State University, Chico, with a stint in between at Greenberg Quinlan Rosner Research in Washington, DC.
 I am working on a third book that examines the role private prisons play in the development and maintenance of the immigrant detention state.
 I am a regular attendee and contributor to the Politics of Race, Immigration, and Ethnicity Consortium (PRIEC) conferences.